Subscribe To This Site

 4. Similarly, don't give your dog a name that sounds similar to other pet's (or family member’s) names.
 It just causes confusion!

-5. Avoid names that will embarrass you when you call your dog - imagine you are at the dog park, and have to call “Butthead”.
+5. Avoid names that will embarrass you when you call your dog - imagine you are at the beach or the dog park, and have to call "Butthead".
 How does that make you feel?
 More importantly, how does it make your dog feel?

 7. When choosing names for dogs, also consider the origins of the breed.
 For example, Guinness may be suited to an Irish Wolfhound, Pierre to a French Bulldog.